Choate + Wallingford

 - SCOW Concert Fundraiser (2012 and 2014)

-Choate is among the largest employers in Wallingford, with 373 faculty and staff all living in Wallingford or nearby towns.
-An additional 79 people are employed by SAGE Dining Services and 57 by ABM Custodial Services.
-Total salaries and wages, exclusive of retirement benefits, for all people employed at Choate totals $35.1 million representing 44% of the School’s annual operating budget.
+Choate Rosemary Hall is among the largest employers in Wallingford, with 326 full time faculty and staff living in Wallingford or nearby towns.
+An additional 71 people are employed by SAGE Dining Services and 43 by ABM Custodial Services to support Choate operations.
+Total salaries and wages, exclusive of benefits and taxes, for those employed at Choate totals $29.2 million representing 47% of the School’s annual operating budget.

-In 2015, Choate Rosemary Hall made a commitment to increase the minimum wage to $11 for contract employees.
+Choate recently made a commitment to increase the minimum wage to $13 for contract employees by the fiscal year 2019.
 This year’s increase is estimated to impact 100 local families.
-The move is part of a three-year plan to bring employees closer to an appropriate living wage.
+The move is part of a multi-year plan to bring employees closer to an appropriate living wage.

-Annual expenditures are estimated at $6.0 million in equipment, maintenance and repair projects including local purchase of vehicles, supplies, equipment and contract labor.
-An additional $2.3 million per year is spent on utilities (electric, gas and oil) purchased from local vendors.
+Annual expenditures are estimated at $6.4 million in equipment, maintenance and repair projects including local purchase of vehicles, supplies, equipment and contract labor.
+An additional $2.1 million per year is spent on utilities (electric, gas and oil) purchased from local suppliers.

 Designated Financial Aid

-Wallingford students (approximately 18) receive $230,000 annually; average award $25,660 for day students.
-Four students are Andrew B. Noel Wallingford Scholars.
+44 current Choate students reside in the Town of Wallingford.
+These students receive a total of $1.13 million in financial aid in various amounts depending on need.
+Four students are currently designated as Andrew B. Noel Wallingford Scholars.
 The Andrew Bernard Noel III Wallingford Scholars Program supports outstanding students enrolling at Choate who reside in Wallingford and who demonstrate potential for academic excellence, exhibit strong character, and possess leadership qualities and diverse talents.
 Named in honor of Andy Noel, former Director of Financial Aid and Wallingford resident, this program recognizes Noel's commitment to financial aid and his dedication to community both at Choate and in the Town of Wallingford.
-Noel–Wallingford Scholars will receive significant assistance to attend Choate during the traditional school year and will also receive a stipend to attend Summer Programs prior to entering their first year at Choate.
+Noel–Wallingford Scholars receive significant assistance to attend Choate during the school year and also receive a stipend to attend Summer Programs prior to entering their first year at Choate.

-In recent years, Choate has made financial contributions to the following organizations:
+In recent years, Choate has made significant financial contributions to the following organizations:

 The files below are the Choate Rosemary Hall Foundation, Inc. Financial Statements.
 They have been externally audited by our accounting firm BlumShapiro.